isomerpages/govtech-corp/pages/LAUNCH! Hackathon.md

 </div>
 <h3>What is the LAUNCH!
 Hackathon about?</h3>
 <p>LAUNCH! is an innovation programme by GovTech that works with agencies
-in organising ideathons and hackathons for <em>public officers only</em>.
+in organising ideathons and hackathons for <em>public officers only</em>.</p>
+<p>Spearheaded by GovTech in collaboration with various government agencies
+and industry partners like Microsoft, AWS, and Databricks, LAUNCH! is a movement towards fostering a culture of innovation and collaboration across the public sector.</p>
-There will be a series of 4 hackathon sprints throughout 2024 and a showcase at the end of the year to present the successful prototypes and products.</p>
+<p>There will be a series of 4 hackathon sprints throughout 2024 and a showcase
+at the end of the year to present the successful prototypes and products.</p>
 <p>These events are opportunities for GovTech to collaborate and work on
 innovative ideas that can potentially enhance the lives of our citizens